andreasVHoly/adv_unity_prac/README.txt

 FPS (First Person Shooter camera)
 Chase camera with acceleration/decelartion
 Orbiting Camera
-Random Object placement with random texturing
-Terrain with mountains, trees, grass and a waterfall
+Random Object placement with random texturing and random health allocation Terrain with mountains, trees, grass and a waterfall
 	Please note that the terrain was added as an extra feature.
 If you rather want the standard plane, it just needs to be enabled, it is in the Terrian Gameobject
 Particle Effects: